davidmason94/Landing_Page/README.md

 # Landing_Page
-This is my Landing Page
-I hope that you are impressed by what I have created using HMTL and CSS
+This landing page was created using HMTL and CSS